 Some medical conditions are difficult to diagnose and we cannot fault our healthcare providers when what we are suffering from is not determined as quickly as we would like.
-But there are certainly situations where a proper diagnosis, treatment and recovery were all within grasp of the provider but they failed to act.
-Or maybe they acted, but did not seek the correct tests or work-up which another physician in the community following the standard of care would have thought of and obtained for the patient.
+But there are certain situations where a proper diagnosis, treatment, and recovery were all within the grasp of the provider but they failed to act.
+Or maybe they acted but did not seek the correct tests or work-up which another physician in the community following the standard of care would have thought of and obtained for the patient.
 The failure to diagnose a condition timely, leading to injury, complications and sometimes wrongful death is malpractice.

 If your physician does not warn you of the risks of the surgery in a proper manner, you have a claim of lack of informed consent.
 Had you been provided the information about the risks involved and potential complications and no reasonable person in your situation would have agreed to go forward and you were injured as a result then you have a case.

 Given the many ways in which medical negligence and errors can occur it would be very reasonable to investigate further if you suspect there could be an issue.

 If you or a loved one has been injured as the result of medical malpractice in New York, contact the Law Office of Frederic R. Abramson today.